-- enhanced of skills in clinical reasoning, to be able to act independently when problem solving, planning, delivering, monitoring and evaluating complex care using enhanced clinical assessment, diagnostics, and interventions. - demonstrate and promote originality and innovative clinical practice to lead/ support a culture of excellence within the wider health and care team. - promote and encourage effective collaboration with the interdisciplinary team, patients, their families/carers during working practice, and in challenging environments and situations.
+- demonstrate development and enhancement of skills in clinical reasoning, to be able to act independently when problem solving, planning, delivering, monitoring and evaluating complex care using enhanced clinical assessment, diagnostics, and interventions. - demonstrate and promote innovative clinical practice to support a culture of excellence within the wider health and care team. - promote and encourage effective collaboration with the interdisciplinary team, patients, their families/ carers during working practice, and in challenging environments and situations.